Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: OBSERVATIONS AND DATA REDUCTION

-We selected five high-z candidates among submm-bright galaxies with F(500$\mu$m)$>$100~mJy (Table~\ref{tab:obs}) from the H-ATLAS survey for follow-up observations with Z-Spec on the 10-m Caltech Submillimeter Observatory (CSO).
 Z-Spec is a single spatial pixel grating spectrometer with 160 silicon-nitride micro-mesh bolometer detectors (i.e. channels) operating from $190-308$\,GHz \citep{naylor03,earle06,bradford09}.
 The frequency response of the Z-Spec channels is approximately gaussian, with a variable FWHM from 720 to 1290~km~s$^{-1}$ over the bandpass, that is roughly equal to the channel separation \citep{earle06}.
-This follow-up was undertaken to confirm that these sources are lensed by lower redshift galaxy clusters or individual galaxies by measuring their redshifts directly at submm wavelengths.
-The redshifts of the foreground objects have been measured in the optical, and found to be much lower than the redshifts of the submm galaxies, consistent with the lensing scenario \citep{Negrello10}.
-For convenience, throughout the paper we identify our targets by their names used in the SDP H-ATLAS catalogue (SDP.9, SDP.11, SDP.17, SDP.81, and SDP.130).
+The Z-Spec beam size FWHM at the CSO has been measured to vary from 39 to 25 arc-sec across the band.

 We carried out the Z-Spec observations of H-ATLAS sources at the CSO from 2010 March 07 - May 14 under generally good to excellent observing conditions, accumulating from 6.8 to 22.5 hour integrations on each target.
 The zenith opacity at 225\,GHz (monitored by the CSO tau meter) was $\tau_{225\mathrm{GHz}} = 0.06$ on average, and $\tau_{225\mathrm{GHz}} \le 0.07$ for 75\% of the observations.
 A summary of the observations, including the total integration time on each source is given in Table~\ref{tab:obs}.
 The Z-Spec data were taken using the standard ``chop-and-nod'' mode in order to estimate and subtract the atmospheric signal from the raw data.
 The secondary mirror was chopped on- and off-source at a rate of 1.6\,Hz with a chop throw of 90\,arc-sec while stepping through a 4-part nod cycle which position switches the primary mirror, integrating for 20\,sec at each nod position.
 The chopping removes atmosphere fluctuations and the nodding removes instrumental offsets due to imperfect match between the two chopped positions.
 We checked the pointing every $2-4$ hrs by observing quasars and other bright targets located close in elevation to the H-ATLAS targets, making small (typically $<$~10\,arc-sec) adjustments to the telescope pointing model in real-time.